 Cells provide six main functions.
 They provide structure and support, facilitate growth through mitosis, allow passive and active transport, produce energy, create metabolic reactions and aid in reproduction.

 Like a classroom is made of bricks, every organism is made of cells.
 While some cells such as the collenchyma and sclerenchyma are specifically meant for structural support, all cells generally provide the structural basis of all organisms.
 For instance, skin is made up of a number of skin cells.
 Vascular plants have evolved a special tissue called xylem, which is made of cells that provide structural support.

 Facilitate Growth Through Mitosis

 In complex organisms, tissues grow by simple multiplication of cells.
 This takes place through the process of mitosis in which the parent cell breaks down to form two daughter cells identical to it.
 Mitosis is also the process through which simpler organisms reproduce and give rise to new organisms.

 An organism's survival depends upon the thousands of chemical reactions that cells carry out relentlessly.
 For these reactions, cells require energy.
-Most plants get this energy through the process of photosynthesis whereas respiration is the mechanism that provides energy to animal cells.
+Most plants get this energy through the process of photosynthesis, whereas animals get their energy through a mechanism called respiration.

 Metabolism includes all the chemical reactions that take place inside an organism to keep it alive.
 These reactions can be catabolic or anabolic.
 The process of energy production by breaking down molecules (glucose) is known as catabolism.
 Anabolic reactions, on the other hand, use energy to make bigger substances from simpler ones.